SITE MENU

 Those without transport can either take the north circular bus from Brodick which runs past the entrance or walk (part road and part footpath).

-The castle is open daily from April to October 11am - 4.30pm.
-The Country Park is open all year round every day from 9.30am until sunset.
-Telephone: +44 1770 302202 / Fax: +44 1770 302312.
+The castle is open daily from March to October (closed from November to February).
+Click here for opening details.
+Telephone: +44 1770 302202.
 There's a licensed restaurant and souvenir shop.
 Available for weddings.

 The National Trust for Scotland has more details.